-Cooking a Good ranchers steak
+Cooking a Good ranchers steak on the stove top

 1. Prep the steaks.
 De-thaw the steaks before cooking.
 Place them on a paper towel-lined plate and pat dry with more paper towels.
 This will help dry the surface of the meat, making a better crust.